M-Nesra/Team-A/README.md

         3. Country data is organized in separate text files

-Our team built this to practice:
+As we built this, we practiced:

-    Clean Python architecture
+    --> Clean Python architecture

-    User input validation
+    --> User input validation

 # Troubleshooting: